dbat1sta/Homelab/README.md

 # Homelab
 Home network detection and Monitoring lab for hands on cyber analysis and engineering experience

-Here's a fully written-out description of your home network security lab for your GitHub post:

----

 ## Home Network Security Lab Overview

 To enhance my hands-on cybersecurity skills and gain practical experience in log analysis, SIEM management, and security event visualization, I built a **Virtualized Network Detection Lab**.
 This lab replicates an enterprise network environment, allowing me to simulate cyber-attacks, analyze logs, and visualize data through interactive dashboards.
 Below are the key components and configurations of my lab: